Latvijas Gāze

 A/S Latvijas Gāze is a Latvian natural gas company, which deals in the importation and sale of natural gas.

-Latvijas Gāze is owned by Gazprom (34%), Rietumu Bank (28.97%), Uniper Ruhrgas International (18.26%) and Itera-Latvija (16%).
-In January 2016 the Marguerite Fund acquired a 28.97% stake from E.ON.
+As of July 2025, Latvijas Gāze was owned by Energy Investments SIA (41,11%), AS Rietumu Banka (28.97%), SIA Itera Latvija (16%) UAB Haupas (6.15%), Port Investment Company SARL (5%) and Pārējie Akcionāri (2.77%).
+The company was delisted from the Nasdaq Riga in August 2024.

 The Latvia's gas transmission network was unbundled from the company in 2016 by establishing an independent transmission and storage company Conexus Baltic Grid.
 For operating the distribution network, Latvijas Gāze established the gas distribution system operator Gaso.

 History

 In 1862, an artificial gas factory started operating in Riga, which produced fuel gas from coal for lighting the streets of Old Riga.
 Later, fuel gas was also used in gas stations and households.
 The second gas factory in Riga was opened in 1875.
 The Liepaja gas factory was opened in 1882.
 After the Second World War, in 1949, liquefied petroleum gas began to be used in Latvia, in 1961, the Main Gasification Board of the Council of Ministers of the LPSR was established, which was later reorganized into the State Gasification Committee of the LPSR.
 In 1962, a gas pipeline from Dashava in Ukraine reached Riga, and natural gas was used for the first time.
 In 1968, the Inčukalnas underground gas storage began to operate.
 In the 1970s, the Giprospecgaz institute in Leningrad prepared a perspective plan for gas supply in Latvia, which provided for the construction of new gas pipelines and compressor stations.
 In 1972, the Valdais-Pleskava-Riga gas pipeline was opened, which received gas from the Vuktila deposit in Western Siberia.
 In 1986, the construction of the main gas pipeline Saurieshi-Ogre-Jēkabpils-Daugavpils was completed.
 The construction of Dobele underground gas storage was also planned, but it was not realized.
 In 1987, the State Gasification Committee of the LPSR was reorganized into the production association Latvijas Gāze.